 Research shows that reading at home is crucial to future reading success.
 Children who read regularly at home have a greater and more varied vocabulary, are better able to articulate themselves and have a more varied knowledge within the wider curriculum than those who do not.

-This year we are lucky to be a part of the West Berkshire Phonics Network.
-This dedicated web page has information, resources and details of events we will be running throughout the year to help support early reading and writing development.
+This dedicated web page has information, resources and details of events we will be running throughout the year to help support reading and phonic development.

 Phonics resources for home...

 Teach your monster to read is a multi-award winning, free online game that can be played online or downloaded to a tablet as an app.
 As a game it progressively builds through varying levels that are matched to the Letters and Sounds programme of phonics.
 The funny and engaging games will keep children entertained for hours whilst also continuing to develop reading skills.